Table Of Content

-It’s common practice for websites to use a hero section.
+It’s common practice for websites to use a hero section to avoid awkward content placement.
 As the first interaction between users and websites, it’s very important to leave a good impression on the visitor to ensure that they stay on the website for longer and convert into returning customers/visitors.
 Thus, it’s important for a website’s hero section to have a clear message regarding its product or service and/or its unique selling point.
 As to ensure that the website visitors form a positive opinion about your business, your hero section must not have these design problems:

 - Creating a Generic hero section is a formidable mistake in web designing.
 No one takes a business seriously if its website is made in poor taste with a non-professional design.
 The hero section should be catchy and innovative, with a clear message from your brand and a responsive design.

 - The hero section is the first thing visitors see on your website, but that does not mean one should squeeze everything into this section, from images, CTA, animation, content, and many other design elements; designers have to be careful not to clutter this area.
 Otherwise, adding maximum information here would be counterproductive.

 - The CTA on a hero image must sport a befitting button on the banner along with the brand’s tagline.
 If the CTA is confusing or lost among the clutter, you miss the chance of making another customer.
 So it’s important to make your CTAs accessible, strategically placed, and attractive.